QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Conclusion

 \section{Conclusion}

-This paper presents \system, a training-free and feedback-aware system that smartly leverages LLMs to rewrite SQL queries into semantically equivalent forms with significantly improved performance.
-We rethink the query rewrite process and identify unique opportunities to support a wider range of query patterns and rewrite strategies with good scalability.
-The implemented \system~ system significantly outperforms state-of-the-art methods in both query performance and query coverage on widely used benchmarks.
+This paper presents \system, a training-free and feedback-aware system that smartly leverages LLM Agents to rewrite SQL queries into semantically equivalent forms with significantly improved performance.
+We rethink the query rewrite process and identify unique opportunities to support a wider range of query patterns and rewrite strategies with strong scalability.
+The implemented \system~ system significantly outperforms state-of-the-art methods in both query performance and query coverage on widely used benchmarks and synthetic workloads.